 Under the provisions of section 30610(g)(1) any residential structure destroyed by the Old Topanga Fire Storm is exempt from a coastal development permit requirements regardless of the existing geologic conditions so long as the replacement structure does not exceed the original by more than 10% either in the floor area, height, or bulk, and no new additional structures are added to the subject property.
-The applicant is therefore entitled to develop a $\pm$ 4,565 sq. ft. home on the site without commission review or a coastal permit.
-Commission review for this project is thus effectively limited to the issue of whether the addition of a 605 sq. ft. detached garage, and the relocation of the proposed home, poses hazards beyond that of the $\pm$ 4,565 sq. ft. home allowed as an exemption.
-Due to the fact that the geologic hazards of this site, as identified by the consulting geologist, remain the same for a structure regardless of whether a structure exceeds the destroyed structure by 10% or more, the geologic risks associated with the redevelopment of this site will not be increased, or lessened, by the development as is proposed.
+The applicant is therefore entitled to develop a + 2.574 sq. ft. home on the site without commission review or a coastal permit.
+Commission review for this project is thus effectively limited to the issue of whether the addition of a 868 sq. ft. detached garage, and the relocation of the proposed home, poses hazards beyond that of the + 2,574 sq. ft. home allowed as an exemption.
+Due to the fact that the geologic hazards of this site, as identified by the consulting geologist, remain the same for a structure regardless of whether a structure exceeds the destroyed structure by 10% or 37%, the geologic risks associated with the redevelopment of this site will not be increased, or lessened, by the development as is proposed.
 Therefore, the Commission finds that approval of this permit application for the reconstruction of a larger residence on the site will not result in any additional geologic hazards than what previously existed.
 Further, the consulting geotechnical consultant has included a number of geotechnical recommendations which will increase the stability and geotechnical safety of the site.
+As previously mentioned, the consulting geologist has indicated, based on the recommendations made by the consulting geologist, that the residence will not be adversely affected by hazard from landslide (including the Rambla Pacifico Landslide), settlement or slippage.
 To ensure the recommendations of the geotechnical consultant's are incorporated into the project plans, the Commission finds that it is necessary to require the applicant to submit project plans certified by the consulting geotechnical engineer as conforming to their recommendations.

-Due to the potential hazardous geologic conditions on this site, and the proximity of the site to the Big Rock Mesa Landslide, the Commission can only approve the project if the applicant assumes the liability from the associated risks.
+Due to the potential hazardous geologic conditions on this site, and the proximity of the site to the Rambla Pacifico Landslide, the Commission can only approve the project if the applicant assumes the liability from the associated risks.
 This responsibility is carried out through the recordation of a deed restriction.
 The assumption of risk deed restriction, when recorded against the property will show that the applicant is aware of and appreciates the nature of the hazards which exist on the site and which may adversely affect the stability or safety of the proposed development.

 It should be noted that an assumption of risk deed restriction for hazardous geologic conditions is commonly required for new development throughout the greater Malibu/Santa Monica Mountains region in areas where there exist potentially hazardous geologic conditions, or where previous geologic activity has occurred either directly upon or adjacent to the site in question.
-The California Coastal Commission has required such deed restrictions for other development in the vicinity of the Big Rock Mesa Landslide.
+The California Coastal Commission has required such deed restrictions for other development in the vicinity of the Rambla Pacifico Landslide.